Mistakes to Avoid Reduce Returns

 Poor Visual Design

 Hard-to-read fonts, low contrast, confusing layouts.
+If customers struggle to read it, they won't use it.

 8